-If you clicked on this article, you’re probably pretty familiar with Apache Kafka, but in case you aren’t, Apache Kafka® is an open-source distributed event streaming platform capable of handling trillions of events a day commonly used for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.
+If you clicked on this article, you’re probably pretty familiar with Apache Kafka.
+But in case you aren’t, Apache Kafka® is an open-source distributed event streaming platform capable of handling trillions of events a day.
+Common applications include high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.

 Apache Kafka supports 3 message delivery semantics: at-most-once, at-least-once, and exactly-once.
 So how do you choose which configuration is right for you?
 The decision typically comes down to the level of data integrity required by your specific use case but other factors such as cost, implementation overhead, and performance can also impact which delivery semantic is your best option.